skaldesh/myriad-bug-report/README.md

 ## Example error logs
 See the files `errorlog1.txt` and `errorlog2.txt` for sample output.
-The logs stem from different systems with the same configuration
+The logs stem from different systems, but with the same board configuration:
+- UP Core Plus (Atom QuadCore, 4GB RAM, 64GB Storage)
+- UP Vision Plus X (3 Myriads)

 ## Model
 The model is a [pretrained model from the OpenVINO model zoo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/intel/person-detection-0200)